getodk/docs/collect-guide.rst

 Connecting to another server app
 -----------------------------------

 Any server application that implements the `OpenRosa API <https://bitbucket.org/javarosa/javarosa/wiki/OpenRosaAPI>` can be connected to, using the :ref:`connecting-to-aggregate` instructions.
-Choose :menuselect:`ODK Aggregate` as the server type.
+Choose :menuselection:`ODK Aggregate` as the server type.

 .. warning::